The Teaching Assistant Experience Programme [Voluntary]

 Is VolunTeach Peru an NGO?

 No, VolunTeach Peru is an educational and social enterprise legally set up in Lima, Peru.
 We are supervised by the National Taxing Office.
-Our hard work is independent, transparent and programmes are developed internally with the aim to support schools enrich the teaching and learning of English as a Second language.
-We are not funded by any organisation in-country or abroad.
+Our hard work is independent, transparent and programmes are developed internally.
+We are not funded by any governmental body or Organisation.

 Is there a programme fee?